Jxl-s/vanier-courses-api/README.md

 # Vanier Real-Time Schedule API

-This is a simple API that returns the Vanier College's master course schedule in JSON format.

-API was programmed using Rust, and the frontend in React

-It bypasses sucuri and returns the data in a usable format.
+Made using rust, does not work anymore due to the master schedule being removed.

-Deployed website can be found here: https://vanier-schedule-builder.onrender.com/ (takes a while to load)
+Demo of the website can be found here: https://vanier-schedule-maker-2.vercel.app/